 You can refuse the test.
 However, under North Dakota law that automatically leads to your license being revoked for a year the first time you decline.
 The second decline in a 5-year span, you will receive a 3-year suspension.
 And for a third test decline, a four-year suspension.

 North Dakota has a tiered system of minimum penalties for blood alcohol levels.
 For a first offense, there is a minimum fine of $500 for driving under the influence, regardless of blood/alcohol level.

 There are special automatic penalties for blood/alcohol levels that lie in the .08-.17% range.
 Your license will be suspended for 91 days, with the ability to petition for limited driving privileges after 30 days.

-If your first offense is paired with a blood/alcohol level over .17%, this is considered definitive negligence and carries an extra automatic penalty: a minimum 180 day suspension of your driver’s license.
+If your first offense is paired with a blood/alcohol level over .17%, this is considered definitive negligence and carries an extra automatic penalty.
+That is a minimum 180 day suspension of your driver’s license.

-Repeated offenses add larger penalties, with a fourth offense requiring a mandatory minimum of 1 year in prison, counting as a class C felony, paired with a fine.
+Repeated offenses add larger penalties.
+A fourth offense requires a mandatory minimum 1-year sentence in prison.
+This offense also counts as a class C felony and carries a fine.

 Always Seek the Best Defense

 For those accused of DUI/DWI offenses, the court is generally stacked against them.
 The large number of deaths resulting from similar cases mean clients without a solid defense prepared will likely receive heavy penalties, not necessarily the minimums mentioned above.

 If you’ve been charged with a DUI/DWI offense, seek specialized representation as soon as possible.
 Your defense attorney will advise you on everything you can do to help your case before setting foot in the courtroom, as well as examine all available evidence to find anything to leverage on your behalf.